EskoSalaka/nestjs-sqlite-queue/README.md

 Other features:

 - Repeated jobs.
 Jobs that are repeated at a certain interval.
-- Delayed jobs.
-Jobs that are delayed for a certain amount of time before they are processed.
 - backoff strategies for retries.
 Exponential backoff, linear backoff etc.
-- Job priorities and FIFO/LIFO.
+- FIFO/LIFO.
 Jobs that are processed in a certain order.
 - Job dependencies.
 Jobs that depend on other jobs.
 - Job progress.
 Jobs that report their progress.